Constitution of the Wiscasset Yacht Club

 Section 2: Voting members shall consist of Regular Members at least 18 years of age, and Honorary Charter Members.
 Each membership will be limited to one vote.

 Section 3: Election of members to the Club shall be by the Membership Committee from the establishing Waiting List.
 An applicant shall be placed on the Waiting List upon submission of a completed application and the application fee; the Board of Directors is responsible for setting the application fee.
 When a membership space is available, the candidate’s name, together with that of the sponsor, shall be posted by the Membership Committee for a period of seven days.
 No protests having been made by any member of the Membership Committee, the Membership Committee will enroll the new member.
 If objection arises, the objector shall appear before the Membership Committee and state the reasons.
 The Membership Committee may refer objections to the Board of Directors.
-A new member may be sponsored only by a regular member, and no member may sponsor more than one new member per calendar year.
+A new member may be sponsored only by a Regular member or an Associate member.

 There shall be a Nominating Committee consisting of four members elected at the Annual Meeting and the Club Secretary.
 The Nominating Committee shall meet within 30 days of the Annual Meeting to elect a Chairman.
 The Nominating Committee shall propose candidates for all elective officers, the list to be posted on the Club House bulletin board at least 14 days before the Annual Meeting.
 Thereafter, the Committee shall pass out of existence and be superseded by a new Nominating Committee.

 Section 1: Elections shall be held at the Annual Meeting of the Club.
 Offices shall be held for a one-year term.

 Section 2: Voting may be by ballot and a majority of the votes cast shall elect.
 Section 3: All vacancies in elective offices shall be filled by the Board of Directors.